 As an example of when this type of conversation is taken to absurd lengths artist Jacen Burrows relates a story of when he was promoting his collaboration with Warren EllisScars, a dark crime drama about a cop going through a nervous breakdown, at a convention he was asked who would win in a fight between Batman and the main character.

 Starman also has a lot of this.
 One of the most memorable being a group of mobsters arguing over the best Stephen Sondheim musical.

 Mesmo Delivery opens with the one of the main characters discussing with the other about how he would have made a better Elvis then Elvis himself.

-There is a Harry Potter fanfic (either here or here) in which Ron and Draco's first nonhostile conversation ever centered on whether it's possible to figure out the twist of The Sixth Sense before it's revealed.
+Reparations has Ron and Draco's first nonhostile conversation ever being centered on whether it's possible to figure out the twist of The Sixth Sense before it's revealed.
 (Draco claims he figured it out by himself, while Ron says it's impossible).

-This trope is pretty much the entire content of Mindwalk.
+This trope is the entire content of Mindwalk.